web-projects/TASK_HANDLER/README.md

 # README #

-This an applicationto test TaskCompletionSource with timers.
+This an application to test TaskCompletionSource with timers.

 ### What is this repository for? ###